Sony A6600: settings, tips and tricks

 Menu item details

-- Portrait: Blurs background and sharpens the subject.
+- Portrait: Blurs the background and sharpens the subject.
 Accentuates the skin tones softly.

 - Sports Action: Shoots a moving subject at a fast shutter speed so that the subject looks as if it is standing still.
 The product shoots images continuously while the shutter button is pressed.